Repentance is not just saying sorry neither is it penance, but a radical change of mind

-1. True repentance seeks the mind of Christ
+1. Repentance seeks the mind of Christ

 Before one’s conversion through Christ, the mind of a sinner is hostile towards God.
 It refuses to submit (Romans 1:21; 8:7).
 When we receive Christ, our soul regenerates.
-The light of Jesus illuminates our mind and we see things of God.
+The light of Jesus illuminates our minds, and we see things of God.

 “I have not come to call the righteous but sinners to repentance.“